-If my program is accepted into the TA pipeline does that guarantee that my site will be a Durham PreK site?
+If my program is accepted into the TA Pipeline does that guarantee that my site will be a Durham PreK site?

-No, although to be considered for Durham PreK, it is favorable that your program is in the Durham PreK pipeline, it is not a guarantee that your site will automatically become a Durham PreK site.
+No, although to be considered for Durham PreK, it is favorable that your program is in the Durham PreK TA Pipeline, it is not a guarantee that your site will automatically become a Durham PreK site.
 A separate application and selection process will be developed for selection as a Durham PreK site.

 Durham PreK TA Pipeline Application Documents and Scoring Rubric: